-Physical Education at GCSE provides students with opportunities to develop skills and essential personal qualities that complement their other academic subjects.
+Physical Education at GCSE provides you with opportunities to develop skills and essential personal qualities that complement your other academic subjects.
 The course is taught so that leadership, communication, self-confidence, socialisation and determination are core values.

-Students will receive a well-rounded and full introduction to the world of PE, sport and sport science through the combination of physical performance and academic challenges.
+You will receive a well-rounded and full introduction to the world of PE, sport and sport science through the combination of physical performance and academic challenges.

-Pupils may be assessed in a wide range of activities, some of which may be done in school and some which they may follow in their own time out of school, e.g. Horse-riding, Swimming, and Dance.
-This involves the student producing a video record of their best performances that are assessed by members of the PE staff through video analysis and off-site visits.
+You may be assessed in a wide range of activities, some of which may be done in school and some which you may follow in your own time out of school, e.g. Horse-riding, Swimming, and Dance.
+This involves producing a video record of your best performances that are assessed by members of the PE staff through video analysis and off-site visits.

-In theory lessons students will engage with a blend of scientific and social topics along with key issues and themes relating to contemporary global influences on physical education and sport.
+In theory lessons you will engage with a blend of scientific and social topics along with key issues and themes relating to contemporary global influences on physical education and sport.

-Pupils will be expected to become an expert in the rules, tactics and techniques of one of their favourite sports and they will have to produce and evaluate a training programme that will improve their performance as part of their final assessment.
-Pupils will be expected to practise their sports in their own time.
-Homework will be set regularly in order to develop and improve students' theoretical knowledge for the end of course examination.
+You will be expected to become an expert in the rules, tactics and techniques of one of your favourite sports and you will have to produce and evaluate a training programme that will improve your performance as part of your final assessment.
+You will be expected to practise your sports in your own time.
+Homework will be set regularly in order to develop and improve your theoretical knowledge for the end of course examination.

 The practical input not only helps maintain positive attitudes and increased activity levels essential for health but also provides students with regular fun, enjoyment and stress release.
 The activities which will be delivered by the PE department in school are: Football, Basketball, Hockey, Athletics, Netball, Badminton and Cricket.

-- Candidates offer THREE activities as a performer for assessment, at least ONE must be an individual sport and ONE must be a team sport (30%) - Evaluation of Personal Exercise Programme (10%) - 2 Theory papers in applied Anatomy and Physiology, movement analysis, sports psychology and socio cultural influences, with a clear focus on healthy and active lifestyles (60%)
+- Students offer THREE activities as a performer for assessment, at least ONE must be an individual sport and ONE must be a team sport (30%) - Evaluation of Personal Exercise Programme (10%) - 2 Theory papers in applied Anatomy and Physiology, movement analysis, sports psychology and socio cultural influences, with a clear focus on healthy and active lifestyles (60%)

 Physical Education is an ideal pre-requisite for careers in Teaching, Health Care, Coaching, Armed Forces and all sports related jobs.
-Most importantly, we aim to make the subject enjoyable to ensure the candidate sustains a lifetime of physical activity.
+Most importantly, we aim to make the subject enjoyable to ensure students sustain a lifetime of physical activity.